jaysalw/csref.dev/docs/level-3/core-topics/overview.md

 2. Use an online blockchain explorer (or a simple simulated ledger) to view a transaction; note what information is public and what is private.
 3. Pick an emerging technology (quantum, IoT, AR/VR) and write a 150-word explanation of a realistic near-term use-case.

-### Further reading

-- See the references in `docs/references.bib` for curated sources.
-Look for entries with tags for AI, blockchain, and emerging technologies.
-- For deeper study, follow the suggested links on each topic page.

 ---